 Keywords: interreligious relations; multiculturalism; multi-faith; religion; religions and violence; religious diversity; social cohesion; social control; social inclusion; social policy

-Instructions for Authors: Authors interested in submitting a paper for this Special Issue are kindly asked to send their abstracts by email to Mr. António Vieira (email@example.com) by 30 June 2015.
+Instructions for Authors: Authors interested in submitting a paper for this Special Issue are asked to consult the journal's editorial policies and to send their abstracts (about 200-250 words, with a tentative title) by email to Mr. António Vieira (email@example.com) by 30 June 2015.
+Authors are also kindly asked to check with their institutions if funds are available to cover open access publication costs.

 Dr. Eben Friedman